Seminole Tribe of Florida: Cattle trustees

 With the introduction of cattle to Brighton, the Seminoles were introduced to democratic ideas and tribal organization.
-The trust agreement established by the Commissioner of Indian Affairs, on 12 September 1939, required that the tribe elect three trustees to transact the business of the cattle program.
+The trust agreement established by the Commissioner of Indian Affairs, on September 12, 1939, required that the tribe elect three trustees to transact the business of the cattle program.
 The first "election" was largely guided by the Florida Agricultural Extension Agent, Fred Montsdeoca, and a local missionary.
-They promoted men who knew English and were good at white-Native cooperation, as opposed to allowing the tribe to select those most skilled in animal husbandry.
-Montsdeoca was extremely influential in making decisions regarding the cattle program and, next to the Indian Affairs official at the reservation, was the most important local white man for the Seminole.
+They promoted men who knew English and were good at White-Native cooperation, as opposed to allowing the tribe to select those most skilled in animal husbandry.
+Montsdeoca was extremely influential in making decisions regarding the cattle program and, next to the Indian Affairs official at the reservation, was the most important local White man for the Seminole.

 Given their success at Brighton, in 1941, the Seminole acquired 150 head of cattle from Florida for the Big Cypress Reservation.
 By 1944, the Big Cypress Seminole wanted their own trustees and drafted an agreement with the government.
-Approved by the Commissioner of BIA on 8 August 1945, this agreement called for the establishment of the Brighton Agricultural and Livestock Enterprise and the Big Cypress Agricultural and Livestock Enterprise, each with their own 3-trustee cattle managers.
-It said that the tribal trustees would be appointed, with each of the cattle trustee groups and the BIA agent to appoint a tribal trustee.
+Approved by the BIA commissioner on August 8, 1945, this agreement called for the establishment of the Brighton Agricultural and Livestock Enterprise and the Big Cypress Agricultural and Livestock Enterprise, each with their own three trustee cattle managers.
+The tribal trustees would be appointed, with each of the cattle trustee groups and the BIA agent appointing a tribal trustee.
 The three appointees on each reservation would also serve as tribal representatives.
-In essence, this requirement ensured that those adept at navigating between the Native American and white worlds would gain the positions.
+In essence, this requirement ensured that those adept at navigating between the Native American and non-Native worlds would gain the positions.
 According to Covington, men who were adept at developing consensus decisions and had converted to Christianity were most likely to be selected.

 Although such tribal organization was relatively weak, the tribe used it as a basis for their team to file a land claim with the Indian Claims Commission, seeking compensation for lands taken by the federal government.